Summary: A Treatise of Human Nature (page 8)

 Part 4: Of the Sceptical and Other Philosophical Systems

-In this final part of Book I, Hume attacks certain philosophical doctrines, current in his day.
-It is a question for him, at the same time, of presenting his own doctrine in its singularity: an original, modern scepticism, quite different from the ancient scepticism that can be found among the Greeks.
+In this final part of Book I, Hume takes aim at certain philosophical doctrines current in his day.
+His purpose is at the same time to set out his own doctrine in its distinctiveness: an original, modern scepticism, quite different from the ancient scepticism found among the Greeks.

 6.